John Filippi: 2015

-For 2015 with the departure of Dušan Borković from Campos Racing, Filippi was promoted to the TC1 Chevrolet Cruze for the 2015 season.
+For 2015, with the departure of Dušan Borković from Campos Racing, Filippi was promoted to the TC1 Chevrolet Cruze for the 2015 season.

-Again Filippi scored points to finish in Marrakech and at the Nordschleife.
-At the Race of China Filippi set a new career-best qualifying position with P7, before suffering from an accident in Race 1 which forced him to retire.
+Again, Filippi scored points to finish in Marrakech and at the Nordschleife.
+At the Race of China, Filippi set a new career-best qualifying position with seventh, before suffering from an accident in Race 1 which forced him to retire.
 In Thailand, it was much the same story with a strong qualifying but a Race 1 incident with Tiago Monteiro forced him to retire once again.

-At the Race of Qatar qualified 10th and therefore lined up on pole position for Race 2.
+At the Race of Qatar, Fillipi qualified tenth and therefore lined up on pole position for Race 2.
 Filippi is currently the youngest driver ever to have started from pole position in a WTCC race at 20 years and 331 days old.

 2016

 On February 9, 2016, Filippi's main sponsor Oscaro announced that Filippi would be continuing with Campos Racing in the TC1 Chevrolet for the 2016 World Touring Car Championship season.
 It was also announced that 4-time world champion Yvan Muller would be accompanying Filippi as a driver coach for the season.